Chapter 21:

 Despite the fury burning inside me, I kept my voice steady.
 My heart pounded in my chest, but my aim didn’t waver.

 Victor’s smile didn’t falter.
 “Please don't misunderstand.
-It's not like I wanted my brother dead,” he began, “But I had no choice.
-He stood in the way of progress.
+It's not like I wanted my brother or my nephew dead,” he began, “But I had no choice.
 I had to—”

 The gunshot echoed through the room, cutting him off mid-sentence.

-The bullet missed, grazing his cheek.
+The bullet grazed his cheek.
 A thin line of blood appeared, but his expression remained eerily composed.

 I blinked, taken aback.
 “What?”